 You need to select an antenna installation location that has a clear, unobstructed view of the sky.
 After the module is installed, connect it to the end of the Y-adapter extension cable as shown in the following diagram.
 To connect it to the unit, insert the cable's splitter plug into the Network socket on the back of the unit and your system is ready to use.
-(When looking at the back case, the left socket is for the power/data cable and the network socket is second from left.)
-See the module's instruction sheet, publication part number 988-0147-791, for complete installation directions.
+See the module's instruction sheet, publication part number 988-0147-981, for complete installation directions.